 Water Heater Noises

 Rumbling, sizzling, or popping sounds from your water heater may signal trouble ahead.
 They are often caused by leakage or mineral sediment buildup on the bottom of the tank.
 In the early stages, it might be possible to fix these issues, but without prompt attention, you may end up needing a new water heater.
+An early sign of this issue is finding your hot water becoming too hot.

 Unfortunately, leaks from the hot water tank can’t be repaired.
 Sorry, but you’ll have to begin looking for a replacement.